wufoo/docs/source/includes/_forms.md

 DateCreated - A timestamp of when the form was created.
 For a duplicated form, this will be the DateCreated for the original form

-DateUpdated - A timestamp of when the form was lasted edited in the Wufoo Form Builder
+DateUpdated - A timestamp of when the form was lasted edited in the Wufoo Form Builder.
+For duplicated forms, the original value will also be copied from the original form

 Hash - A permanent, "hashed" value unique to this form on this user’s account.
 Can be used as a form identifier in other requests